OrchardCMS/OrchardDoc/Documentation/Creating-Dynamic-Forms.markdown

 ![Edit Email Field](../upload/dynamic-forms-edit-email-field.png "Edit Email Field")

 Then click on the *Validation* tab and make sure to check the **Required** checkbox.
 Now you can save the form, but we are not finished yet.
 After you save, now we can bind the form to your content type we created earlier.
-On the email.
 Hover back over the form and click on the angle brackets.
 You should see the *Edit Form* pop up.
 Make sure to check the **Create Content** and then select your *Subscribe Form* from the dropdown.
 Now save the form.

 ![Bind Form To Content](../upload/dynamic-forms-bind-form.png "Bind Form to Content")

 Almost there, now hover on the *Email Field* and click the angle brackets.
 Click on the *Bindings* tab and then check the field you want to bind it too, which in our case is the *Email.Text* field of the *Subscribe Form* content type.
+If you do not see the bindings tab, then please save your form and go back to edit it.

 ![Bind Email Field](../upload/dynamic-forms-bind-email.png "Bind Email Field")